OutSystems/docs-support/src/release-notes/10/platform-server/platform-server.md

 <li>Fixed connection leak that lead to Service Center unavailability.
 (RPD-3056)</li>
 <li>Fixed security vulnerability.
 Details <a href="https://success.outsystems.com/Support/Security/Vulnerabilities/Vulnerability_RPD-2903" title="/Support/Enterprise_Customers/Troubleshooting/2018-07-04_-_Security_Issue_-_Dormouse">here</a>.
 (RPD-2903)</li>
 </ul>
 <h3 id="Known_Issue-15437">Known Issue</h3>
 <ul>
-<li>In Web Applications, when using the RichWidgets Feedback_Message action in a pop-up together with the RichWidgets Popup_Editor_Close action, the feedback message is not displayed.&nbsp;</li>
+<li>In Web Applications, when using the RichWidgets Feedback_Message action in a pop-up together with the RichWidgets Popup_Editor_Close action, the feedback message is not displayed. </li>
 </ul>

-<h2>Platform Server 10.0.808.0</h2>
+<h2 id="Platform_Server_10.0.808.0">Platform Server 10.0.808.0</h2>
 <div class="info">
 <p>Released on Mar 21, 2018</p>
 </div>
 <h3>Bug Fixing</h3>
 <ul>
 <li>Fixed a concurrent publishing error that could happen after a failed 1-Click Publish, which prevented the future publishing of the module.
 (RSCT-1198)</li>
 </ul>

-<h2>Platform Server 10.0.804.0</h2>
+<h2 id="Platform_Server_10.0.804.0">Platform Server 10.0.804.0</h2>
 <div class="info">
 <p>Released on Feb 26, 2018.</p>
 </div>
 <h3>New in Platform Server 10.0.804.0</h3>
 <ul>
-<li>New LifeTime experience to improve the performance of browsing through applications and preparing deployments.&nbsp;<br />
+<li>New LifeTime experience to improve the performance of browsing through applications and preparing deployments. <br/>
 The performance of LifeTime Analytics was significantly improved.
 Check out to <a href="https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Updating_LifeTime_Analytics_to_10.0.804.0" title="https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Updating_LifeTime_Analytics_to_10.0.804.0">here</a> how to update your LifeTime to take advantage of these improvements.
 (RLIT-766)</li>
 <li>Business Process Technology (BPT) now supports light process execution.
 (ABE-612)</li>
 <li>NullDates stored in local storage can no longer become non-null due to timezone conversions for new Platform Server installations.
 (RAFT-1026)</li>